 Click on the Indicators tab and follow the instructions to upload the MSC performance indicators from the FIP's pre-assessment or needs assessment.
 You will do this by clicking "Add" under the Y0 column for each performance indicator, selecting the indicator score, and clicking "Save Indicator" at the bottom of the page.

 Note for basic FIPs: If your FIP is not addressing a performance indicator through a specific action(s) in the workplan, but the performance indicator was scored <80 in the needs assessment, select “N/A” and enter an explanation for why the FIP is not addressing this performance indicator.

 If your FIP includes multiple species, gears, or management jurisdictions, and your pre-assessment or needs assessment includes separate scores for each species/gear/jurisdiction combination, first complete the Multi-species/Gear/Jurisdiction Indicator Score Spreadsheet.
 Next, look across the scores for each indicator and enter the lowest score for each indicator under the Y0 Base column.
 Finally, under the "Additional Information for Multi-Species/Gear/Jurisdiction FIPs" section, fill out the score combinations and upload your completed Multi-Species/Gear/Jurisdiction Indicator Score Spreadsheet.
 When you are finished entering information, click "Save" at the bottom of the page.

-Next, click on the Actions tab to upload the actions that the FIP is undertaking and the specific tasks for each action, based on the FIP’s workplan.
+Next, click on the Actions tab to upload the environmental actions that the FIP is undertaking and the specific tasks for each action, based on the FIP’s environmental workplan.
 An action can be created by clicking "Add an action".
 Follow the prompts, entering information into each of the data fields.
 Additional explanation and guidance is provided under each field title.
 Fields with a (*) are required for each action.
 When you are finished entering information, click "Save for review" at the bottom of the page.